Ph4l4nx/Compromised-machine/README.md

 ## Metadata

+* dir /r in order to get ADS from files
-* File download source: more < file:Zone.Identifier
+* File download source: more < file:Zone.Identifier -> Zone.Identifier is an ADS attribute.

 # Linux